-For the 2017 plan year, HealthCare.gov is introducing a pilot program to present health insurance plan quality ratings (or “star ratings”) for some plans.
+HealthCare.gov offers a health insurance plan quality ratings (or “star ratings”) program.

 Overall health insurance plan quality ratings